Reading time: 4 minutes

 Superannuation Guarantee (SG)

-Once you are aged 18 and are being paid $450 or more (before tax) in a calendar month and work more than 30 hours a week, your employer must pay SG contributions (9.5% in 2019/20 and 2020/21) into your super account.
+Once you are aged 18 and are being paid $450 or more (before tax) in a calendar month and work more than 30 hours a week, your employer must pay SG contributions (10% in 2021–22) on your behalf into your super account.

-Once you meet these conditions, super is payable for all employees, whether you are working full-time, part-time or are casually employed.
+If you meet these eligibility conditions, super is payable regardless of whether you are working full time, part time or are casually employed.
 If you are a contractor paid ‘wholly or principally for labour’, you may be considered an employee for super purposes and entitled to SG payments.

 If you work in a private or domestic capacity (for example, as a paid nanny), you still need to work more than 30 hours per week to qualify for employer-paid SG contributions.